enthus-appdev/files-preview-python-api/README.md

-install rye (or any other python pkg manager of choice)
+install rye (or any other python pkg manager of choice, you'll have to install the dependencies yourself)

 `rye init`